ryanohoro/docs/conference/airtable_job_board.md

 # Airtable No-Code Job Board

 Here we use AirTable and some cloud storage to create an elegant, feature-rich, and user-driven job board.
+Various elements can be easily embedded in an existing event or organization website.

 ### Goals
 1. User-driven content